kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/contact.md

 ---
 Have questions about me, this website, or my projects?

-Short and succinct messages [via Twitter](https://twitter.com/ChandKulbhushan) is the way to ask.
+I am not very active on social media.
+However short and succinct messages [via Twitter](https://twitter.com/ChandKulbhushan) is the way to ask.
 You can also find me [elsewhere on the web](/support/#follow-me-on-social-media)

-If you have a question, please read my [frequently asked questions section](/faqs/) first to make sure I haven't already answered it.
+If you have a question, please read my [frequently asked questions section](/faqs/) first ( maybe I've already answered it).
 For doubt or help related to my projects, it's best to submit an issue on the appropriate GitHub repo:

 - [Personal website](https://github.com/Kulbhushan-Chand/Kulbhushan-Chand.github.io)
 - [Ramayan hymns](https://github.com/Kulbhushan-Chand/ramayan-hymns)